-In addition to the four sea level rise scenarios discussed above, we also include a no sea level rise (only hurricane storm) flooding scenario in Figures 7 (m)-(o).
+In addition to the four sea level rise scenarios discussed above, we also include a no sea level rise (only hurricane storm) flooding scenario in Figures 5 (m)-(o).
 Comparing this scenario with the other four potential sea level rise scenarios further emphasizes the magnitude of additional flooding costs caused by sea level rise, and calls for more attention to this potential threat.
-We see investments made in Figure 7 where the costs are balanced in the case of only-storm flooding.
-However, there are several combinations of parameters for which the model forgoes any investment regardless of the budget amount (see Figure EC.10 in Section EC.4).
-This happens when investment costs are low due to higher discount rates.
+We see investments made in Figure 5 where the costs are balanced in the case of only-storm flooding.
+However, there are several combinations of parameters for which the model forgoes any investment regardless of the budget amount (see Figure EC.12 in Section EC.6).
+This happens when investment costs are high due to higher minimum levee heights and construction costs and future flood costs are low due to higher discount rates.
 For a policymaker believing that sea levels do not rise, given the proper cost structure and levee scope, there is still considerable financial benefit to building such protection infrastructure.
-Section EC.4 shows the full breakdown of costs observed for all possible parameter combinations for no sea level rise (only-storm) flooding scenario.
+Section EC.6 shows the full breakdown of costs observed for all possible parameter combinations for no sea level rise (only-storm) flooding scenario.

-Table 2 shows the per-period spend for the scenario and parameter combination shown in Figure 7(a).
+Table 2 shows the per-period spend for the scenario and parameter combination shown in Figure 5(a).
 In this table, we include per-period budget data only up to \$400M, because both the \$600M and unlimited budget runs had the same optimal solutions as the \$400M case.
 The investment costs per decade shown in the \$400M row are essentially the actual amounts required in each period to reach the optimal solution, because even with the higher per-period budgets (\$600M and unlimited cases), the model will only spend up to these levels, and then spends no more.
 As the per-period budget decreases, however, the budget constraints start enforcing limits on per-period spend.
 We see that with reduced spending in 2030, the model shifts development costs into future periods to mitigate as much damage as possible.
-This effect results in total investment decreasing as the per-period budget decreases, while the total flood-related damages proliferate with each reduction in per-period budget.
+This effect results in total investment decreasing as the per-period budget.
 Of note, if possible, investment costs are pushed to future periods at the discounted rate.
 For instance, in both the \$150M and \$200M budgets, one can see reduced spending in 2060 compared to 2070.
 One key takeaway from Table 2 when looking at the \$400M row is that an initial influx of cash in the first period can reduce future cash needs while significantly reducing overall total costs experienced throughout the planning horizon.